How to Become a Maternity Nurse

 The work environments and responsibilities of maternity nurses vary greatly based on certification level and training:

 - LPNs tend to play a supporting role in labor and delivery settings by monitoring vital signs, assisting with procedures and performing administrative tasks.
+Today, most hospital settings are choosing to hire fewer LPNs and more RNs because of their limited skill set.

 - Advanced practice nurses (NPs, CNSs and CNMs) are found in many outpatient settings, including community health centers, obstetric medical offices and private practices.
 Many also work as educators, policy makers and researchers.

 Maternity nurses employed by hospitals typically work extended shifts that cover nights, weekends and holidays.
-They also spend some of their time off "on call," meaning they may be summoned to work on short notice.
+They also spend some of their time "on call," meaning they may be summoned to work on short notice.

 Many community colleges and vocational schools offer LPN training.
 Programs can be completed in about a year and include both classroom and hands-on learning.